awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-whatis.md

 ### Step 2: Create the Flow Configuration<a name="iot-tg-what-is-works-step2"></a>

-On the following pages that appear, you'll configure the deployment target and map things in your registry\.
+On the following pages that appear, you'll configure the deployment target \(cloud or Greengrass\) and map things in your registry to the devices in your flow\.

 #### Configure the Target<a name="iot-tg-what-is-works-step2a"></a>